mdgolammafuz/ICO-with-ERC20-Token/README.md

   * By calling a payable function and sending ETH with that transaction

-* The ETH balance of the contract is in possession of anyone who can call the `transfer()` built-in function
+* The ETH balance of the contract has anyone who can call the `transfer()` built-in function

 <br/>